 Pressed more recently than the Morgans, Peace Dollars exist in a variety of graded conditions and can often be found in better shape than their older counterparts.
 As always, value usually increases with quality.

 As mentioned above, condition is a prime driver of coin price.
 Reputable coin dealers will offer products graded by professional services that examine the items carefully for any faults and assign a numeric value (typically 1-70) and a condition descriptor (Poor to Uncirculated) to the piece.
 Better conditions almost always translate to higher prices.

 Price is also contingent on scarcity.
 While the Morgan and Peace Dollars were generally pressed in numbers high enough to create a reasonable supply, a few rarer years and mint marks are notable.
 For the Morgan, coins from the first year that contain an eagle with eight tail feathers are valuable and rare.
 The Carson City and San Francisco mint marks are also rare in certain runs.

-As circulating currency, U.S. silver dollars tended to be produced in quantity; however the collector community, as well as fluctuations in precious metal values, have driven their value up far beyond the face price of one dollar.
+As circulating currency, U.S. silver dollars tended to be produced in quantity; however, the collector community and fluctuations in precious metal values have combined to drive their value up far beyond the face price of one dollar.
 Reputable and reliable coin dealers such as JM Bullion provide graded and certified coins.
 Browse our selection today and add one of these pieces to your investment.